djtran/Yet-Another-LeetCode-Timer/README.md

 I used [LeetCode Timer Tracker](https://chrome.google.com/webstore/detail/leetcode-time-tracker/obcihoolahbncgakepoceagnjnfgghhl?hl=en) for a while, but I wanted something that felt integrated into LeetCode like how LeetPlug functioned.

+The package follows [SemVer](https://semver.org/) for determining version numbering.
+The declared API can be found in the `model.jsonc` file in the root directory.

 ### Requirements
 1. Integrated into the page
   - starts when you either click start or you first start typing.